da-th/zapress/README.md

     $ ./make.sh -cdhl
     ```

-    This option sets up the route through the ZAP proxy and starts all available tests in
+    This option sets up the route through the ZAP proxy and starts all available tests
+    (test file name corresponds to the following pattern: "*.spec.js") in a dockerized
-    a dockerized Cypress, headless (Chrome) against the Juice Shop (see step 1.).\
+    Cypress, headless (Chrome) against the Juice Shop (see step 1.).\
     Unfortunately at execution anytime there is a message about "caniuse-lite is outdated".\
     But this is done automatically in dockerized Cypress when updated.
 So, no action\
     needed for the container.